Henry David Thoreau

-Walden: Lessons for a New Millennium by Henry David Thoreau (Boston, MA: Beacon Press, 1998).
+Walden: Lessons for the New Millennium by Henry David Thoreau (Boston, MA: Beacon Press, 1998).

 Thoreau, Gandhi, and King

 Explore the Thoreau/Gandhi/King connection and find more quotations from nonviolence speeches online in a 2006 article by Nick Gier, a University of Idaho professor emeritus.
-Learn more from a prize-winning high school essay about Thoreau ("The Noble Doubter") and the civil disobedience and nonviolent action page on the Kid's Right organization website.
+Learn more about the civil disobedience and nonviolent action page on the Kid's Right organization website.